-- Let us develop the basic theory of random utility models into a class of operational binary choice models - A detailed discussion of binary models serves a number of purposes. - For simplicity (like learning SLR before MLR). - Basic concepts can be illustrated in the context of binary choice. - Many of the solutions can be directly applied to situations with more than two alternatives.
+- Let us develop the basic theory of random utility models into a class of operational binary choice models - A detailed discussion of binary models serves a number of purposes. - First, the simplicity of binary choice situations makes it possible to develop a range of practical models, which is more tedious in more complicated choice situations. - Second, there are many basic conceptual problems that are easiest to illustrate in the context of binary choice. - Many of the solutions can be directly applied to situations with more than two alternatives.